 Meanwhile, blend eggs in a blender or with a whisker until frothy.
 Slowly add the milk, 2 tbsp of the melted butter, salt, pepper, herb(s) and flour.
 Blend/whisk well.

 Remove the hot skillet from the oven and add the remaining tbsp of butter to the pan.
 Swirl the butter around skillet until butter completely coats it.

 Immediately add the batter before butter goes brown.
 Return skillet to oven and cook for about 20 to 25 minutes.

-While the Dutch Baby is cooking, melt salted butter into pan on lowest heat.
+While the Dutch Baby is cooking, melt salted butter into a pan on lowest heat.
 In a bowl, whisk 3 eggs and 1/4 cup milk until fully mixed.
-Pour into sauce pan and stir for 5 – 6 minutes until eggs are cooked but still a bit moist and creamy.
+Pour into saucepan and stir for 5 – 6 minutes until eggs are cooked but still a bit moist and creamy.
 Remove from heat and cover.

-Remove Dutch Baby from oven.
-Add the eggs, steak and cheese to the top and serve immediately.
+Remove Dutch Baby from the oven.
+Add the eggs, steak, and cheese to the top and serve immediately.
 Typically, the Dutch Baby stays in the cast iron skillet when served.

 The Dutch Baby is an old world recipe that started in Germany but flourished throughout Europe.
 America embraced the Dutch Baby (even giving it it’s anglicized name) and developed variations to the recipe.